ewanxdd/ShareX-Uploader/README.md

 Edit line 8 too the token that you entered in upload.php

 Edit line 11 too your domain (the same as above on line 5)

+#### Extra's

+Run customuploader.sxcu on your computer which will automatically set your uploader too your custom uploader

+## Other

+Make sure to chmod 777 to your images directory